DawidWraga/davstack/packages/service/README.md

 # Davstack Service

-Davstack Service is beautifly simple and flexible library for building backend services with TypeScript.
+Davstack Service is simple and flexible library for building backend services with TypeScript.

-The API is heavily inspired by the [tRPC](https://trpc.io/) procedure builder, providing an extremely intuitive and familiar DX.

-The key difference is that Davstack Service is a **service** builder, not a procedure API builder.

 ### Why Use Davstack Service?

-- **Full Reusability**: Services can be called directly from anywhere in your backend, including within other services, without the overhead of unnecessary API calls.

-- **Flexible & Portable**: Services are lightweight wrappers around typescript functions, so they can be integrated into any backend eg Next.js server components / actions and support broad range of content types (eg files, streams).

-- **Seamless Integration with tRPC**: Davstack Service is built to complement tRPC.
-You can easily turn your services into tRPC procedures / routers with 0 boilerplate.
+- 🏠 Simple and familiar syntax - middleware, input and outputs inspired by trpc procedures
+- 🧩 Flexible - Works well with next js server actions as well as trpc
+- ✅ Typescript first - inferred input/output types and middleware

 ### Installation